Kang-hyun Park: Artistry

 Since his debut in 2015, Park has consistently performed in one to four musical productions annually.
 He has achieved substantial growth, earning the Best New Actor award in 2017 and the Best Actor award in 2022.
 By 2024, he is recognized as a prominent and influential figure in the musical theater industry in South Korea, with strong ticket-selling power.

-Below is a list of his musical performances in South Korea.